Blue Origin Logo

 A feature of the emblem is the bright blue feather symbol, which symbolizes grace, lightness, and originality.
 This feather refers to the legendary explorers who dreamed of flying into space.
 As a wing symbol, the feather conveys the company’s desire for innovation and new heights.

-The Blue Origin emblem reflects the brand’s values of scientific excellence, ambition, and interest in developing new technologies to allow humanity to reach the new frontiers of space and unravel all its mysteries.
+The Blue Origin emblem reflects the brand’s values of scientific excellence, ambition, and a commitment to developing new technologies to enable humanity to reach new frontiers in space and unravel its mysteries.
 This is a powerful symbol of scientific achievements and striving for new heights in understanding the cosmos.

 Blue Origin: Brand overview